+6.1 WEBRTC gateways

+The WEBRTC communication model considers usage of WEBRTC gateways besides the native browser-to-browser scenarios. [b-IETF rtcweb-gateway] describes such gateways in general, whereas the specific instance of an H.248 WEBRTC gateway is in scope of this Recommendation.

+6.2 Capabilities

 The H.248 WEBRTC gateway is peering to WEBRTC endpoints, given by IP host entities with "WEBRTC capable web browsers" as application instance.
 WEBRTC endpoints are characterized by following mandatory (and optional) capabilities (according to the "RTCWEB protocol specification" [IETF rtcweb-overview]):

 WEBRTC as multimedia conversational communication service with application components audio, video and data (which covers again a bunch of "data services");